 Formula 1 truly misses people like Ken Tyrrell

-Robert Kenneth ’Ken’ Tyrrell was a Formula 2 racing driver, best known as the founder of the Tyrrell Formula 1 team.
+Robert Kenneth ’Ken’ Tyrrell (1924-2001) was a British racing driver best known as the founder of the Tyrrell Formula 1 team.
 He was one of the enthusiasts who contributed to the progress and popularization of the sport at an early stage.

 As a driver, Ken Tyrrell couldn’t achieve what he wanted

-Ken Tyrrell was born in East Horsley in Surrey, England, on the 3rd of May 1924.
+Ken Tyrrell was born in East Horsley in Surrey, England, on May 3, 1924.
 During the World War II, he served in the Royal Air Force and after that, he became a timber merchant.
 In 1952, he began racing, driving a Cooper in Formula 3.
 Six years later, he made his debut in Formula 2, with variable success.

 However, when he concluded that he was not good enough to reach the top of the racing world, Tyrrell decided to run the Cooper Formula Junior team in 1959.
 By 1961, he was also managing Mini Coopers and was a deputy to the injured John Cooper in Formula 1.

 Finally in 1968, with the help of few prominent sponsors, he moved up to Formula 1 as the team principal for Matra International, a team formed from Tyrrell’s own team and the French manufacturer.
 Tyrell persuaded them that Cosworth DFV engine is better than their own, and it all resulted in the making of Matra MS10.

 A couple of years earlier, Tyrrell spotted the talent of Jackie Stewart and brought him into the team.
 Success was imminent as Matra International became the runners-up in the Constructors’ Championship in 1968 and the next year Stewart won the Drivers’ Championship title.